jasonbriceno/pct/README.rst

   python -m pct.interactor.interactor

 This interactor can be used to load directories containing all of the images for a given pictionary telephone comic.
-You can then modify picture order, rotation, and cropping, and finnaly compose a comic.
+You can then modify picture order, rotation, and cropping, and finally compose a comic.
 The interactor help function should explain everything.